 Our tour started with free time to roam the Exhibition Hall and learn more about the man, his time in London and the theatre, including some of the costumes:

-Then we joined our colorful guide and went into the open air theatre, where they were setting the stage for the afternoon’s performance.
+Then we joined our colourful guide and went into the open air theatre, where they were setting the stage for the afternoon’s performance.

 The theatre history came alive with the over-acted presentation by our guide.
 She explained that original Globe Theatre built in 1599 burnt to the ground in 1613.
-The second build was completed a year later, but destroyed in 1644.
+The second build was completed a year later but destroyed in 1644.
 The current theatre design is a best effort to replicate that original Elizabethan open-air playhouse.
 It opened to the public in 1977 under the name Shakespeare’s Globe Theatre.
-Of course all of this building history wasn’t what my teens found most interesting.
-They were most amused by the guide’s “stinky” stories of the lack of toilets and buckets, and of course garlic as that was the preventive for plague.
+Of course, all of this building history wasn’t what my teens found most interesting.
+They were most amused by the guide’s “stinky” stories of the lack of toilets and buckets, and of course, garlic as that was the preventive for the plague.

-A closer look at some of the box seats, and you can see modern comfort outweighed an exact replica.
+A closer look at some of the box seats, and you can see modern comfort outweighed a replica.

 Travel Tips for the Globe Theatre:

-- If you are headed over spontaneously for a tour, again, check the schedule as their are no tours during rehearsals and matinee performances.
+- If you are headed over spontaneously for a tour, again, check the schedule astherer are no tours during rehearsals and matinee performances.